YuJi-2023/YuJi-2023/README.md

 - 🧡 A firm believer in life-long learning

 - 👩🏻‍💻 I’m now in the midway of building a web app utilising **TypeScript + React + Bootstrap + NodeJS**

+- 🎨 Currently also studying UI/UX at RMIT

 - 🌱 You may find me at some tech events, raising hands for questions, or engaging in discussions about new ideas or techs